freznicek/qa-crashcourse/README.md

 ## Why Quality Engineering (QA)?
 The basic goals are.

-*Before* you ship software to wider audience:
+* *Before* you ship software to wider audience:
   * assess that software meets the (customer) requirements
   * identify & document/fix bugs or imperfections
+* Control the software quality over supoprted life cycle

 ## QA Testing types